brentsowers1/make-shared-state-hook-example/README.md

-# make-shared-state-hook-example
+This is an example of the make-shared-state-hook library in action for React application.
+Just run `npm start` to see it in action!

-Example usage of the make-shared-state-hook package
+[src/MakeSharedStateHookExample.js](./src/MakeSharedStateHookExample.js) is the component you'll want to look at.